FateEvent/ft_linear_regression/README.md

 ### R-squared value:

-To measure the goodness of our regression line, we will use __R-squared value__, or __coefficient of determination__.
+To measure the goodness of our regression line, we will use the __R-squared value__, or __coefficient of determination__.

-> R-squared value is a statistical measure of how close the data are to the fitted regression line.
+> _R-squared value_ is a statistical measure of how close the data are to the fitted _regression line_.

 To calculate __R-squared value__ we will use the following formula: